How To Automatically Organize Similar Type Of Files In Specific Folders

 $ classifier -h

 Classifier is indeed a brilliant script that find and organize different type files to specific folders automatically.
-If you have large number of different type of files, It will dramatically reduces the time to organize them.
+If you have large number of different type of files in a directory, It will dramatically reduces the time to organize them.

 That’s all for now folks.
 I will be soon here with another useful guide.
 If you find this guide useful, please share it on your social, professional networks and support OSTechNix.